 The USMs, weighted as above, are averaged to give an average USM.
 Any USMs with decimals of 0.5 and above will be rounded up to the nearest whole USM, and any USMs with decimals below 0.5 will be rounded down to the nearest whole USM.

 4 Classification

-Students will only be eligible for a distinction if they fulfil all the following criteria:
+Students will be awarded a distinction if they fulfil all the following criteria:

-- Average USM $\geq$ 70;
+- Average USM \geq 70;

-- All partial USM $\geq 50$ ;
+- All partial USM ≥ 50 ;

-- Dissertation and Viva USM $\geq$ 70.
+- Dissertation and Viva USM ≥ 65 .